cinout/ACME_BUY/README.md

 - Doesn't allow dialog to close during form submitting
 - Disable the Update button if the form fields has not changed. (isDirty does not detect file change, need to set shouldDirty:true when image field is updated)
+- When logged in and if user manually enter the login or signup route of their role, show a message telling them they are already logged in, and offer button for redirect.
+- Show loading page when preparing the dashboard.

 ## User Roles, User Authentication, and Routes Protection